celinawong21/WF-ML-Model/README.md

 * **Biased Data during Crisis**: Inherent biases in data collected during times of crisis, as loans may predominantly be issued to customers with strong financial profiles, skewing the dataset.
 It underscores the significance of not only predicting defaults but also anticipating and mitigating crises beforehand.
 By identifying early warning signs, proactive measures can be implemented to avert potential crises and minimize their impact.

 ## Potential Next Steps
-* **Larger Dataset**: apply the modeling techniques to all Freddie Mac single-family home loan data to further incorporate the changes in the economic scenario over time.
+* **Larger Dataset**: Apply the modeling techniques to all Freddie Mac single-family home loan data to further incorporate the changes in the economic scenario over time.
+* **Apply the Time Series Horizon Model**: The stacked dataset is 1.4 terabytes large, which was out-of-scope for the resources allocated to the project.
+Future iterations of the project should take the stacked data and perform a Time Series Horizon Model to utilize all historical data to predict 24 months ahead of default.
-* **Dynamic Feature Selection**: develop adaptive feature selection mechanisms to prioritize relevant features and adjust the model's feature set over time based on their importance.
+* **Dynamic Feature Selection**: Develop adaptive feature selection mechanisms to prioritize relevant features and adjust the model's feature set over time based on their importance.
-* **Integration of Additional Data Sources**: consider incorporating regional economic indicators or property market data alongside existing sources like Freddie Mac to enhance predictive accuracy.
+* **Integration of Additional Data Sources**: Consider incorporating regional economic indicators or property market data alongside existing sources like Freddie Mac to enhance predictive accuracy.
-* **Government Intervention**: consider any regulatory compliance and ethical implications in future iterations of the project.
+* **Government Intervention**: Consider any regulatory compliance and ethical implications in future iterations of the project.
-* **User Interface**: create a front-end development to input certain specifics about a loan and/or macroeconomic variables to output a potential rate of default.
+* **User Interface**: Create a front-end development to input certain specifics about a loan and/or macroeconomic variables to output a potential rate of default.
 This application will take user input, visually explain the impact of each variable, and attempt to boost the interpretability of the model.